 Customers who have already had refunds agreed

-All agreed refunds will be treated as unsecured creditors, whether the amount was agreed directly with Wonga or through the Ombudsman.
-This will covers refunds that were agreed before administration started and those that are agreed during administration.
+All agreed refunds will be treated as unsecured creditors.
+This will include refunds that were agreed with Wonga before administration started and those that are later determined by the administrators.

 Although there is a hold on any payments being many, one reader has had his credit record corrected during this waiting period, so this is worth asking Wonga for.

 Customers with complaints that had gone to the Ombudsman

 The Ombudsman has now transferred all Wonga cases back to the administrators.
 The Wonga website has not yet been updated to say this.

 These complaints will be assessed using the new automated tool.
 If Wonga had already offered you an amount, your refund will be set at the higher of that amount and the number that comes out of the automated tool.

 Lists of loans are being sent out where people have asked for them but no decisions on refunds are currently being issued.
 These complaints will be assessed using the new automated tool.